 Our Washington state work has resulted in many years of victories, including more than a dozen laws that have set the bar for the nation.

 Some highlights from 40 years of victories include:

 2023: Washington State’s Toxic-Free Cosmetics Act (HB 1047) was signed by Governor Inslee on May 15, 2023, making it the strongest law in the nation regulating cosmetics and personal care products.

 2022: Winning a new law to put Washington on the fastest timeline in the nation to ban PFAS in products.
 The Department of Ecology moved forward with proposing bans on four chemical classes in 10 product categories under Safer Products for Washington.

-2019: Winning a landmark law, Safer Products for Washington, which is leading the country in quickly assessing harmful chemicals in key products and resulting in regulatory action.
+2019: Winning Safer Products for Washington, a landmark law leading the country in quickly assessing harmful chemicals in key products, resulting in regulatory action.
 As a result of this program, our state is set to put first-in-the-world bans in place, including PFAS in numerous products, phthalates in fragrances, bisphenols in thermal paper and beverage cans, and organohalogen flame retardants in casings of all indoor electronics.

 2016: Passed legislation banning toxic flame retardants in children’s products and furniture, helping lead the charge to eliminate flame retardants from these product classes entirely.

 2008: Fast action to address toxic chemicals like lead in children’s products with the Children’s Safe Products Act, followed the same year by similar legislation in several other states and Congress.